johannfaouzi/pyts/doc/index.rst

 `Changelog <changelog.html>`_
 ------------------------------

-History of notable changes to the pyts.
+History of notable changes to the package.

 See the `README <https://github.com/johannfaouzi/pyts/blob/main/README.md>`_ for more information.